321cyb/work-env/README.md

 work-env
 ========

-setup my work environment, currently only tested on Ubuntu 14.04 TLS
+setup my work environment, only supports Ubuntu.

+Before running, make sure user yabo exists, and ssh is properly setup.
+Then modify hosts and common.yml for your need, then just run:
+    ansible-playbook  common.yml -k --ask-become-pass -vvv